 Now it’s time to smooth over your joints:

-- Embed Tape: Apply a layer of joint compound over the seams and embed your tape (mesh or paper).
+- Embed Tape: Apply a layer of all-purpose joint compound over the seams and embed your mesh or paper tape.

-- Smooth It Out: Apply an additional layer of joint compound, feathering the edges to help blend it into the ceiling.
+- Smooth It Out: Apply an additional layer of your lightweight joint compound, feathering the edges out wide to help blend it invisibly into the ceiling.

 - Drying Time: Allow the compound to dry completely before sanding.
 This typically takes 24 hours.